Self-associated three-dimensional cones: Introduction

 \section{Introduction}

-In this work we introduce, study, and classify the self-associated cones in $\mathbb R^3$, which means those cones that are linearly isomorphic to all its associated cones.
-The notion of associated cones has been introduced in the paper \cite{LinWang16} of Lin and E.~Wang and is by virtue of the Calabi theorem derived from the notion of associated affine spheres.
-The results in this paper in spirit partly resemble the work \cite{DumasWolf15} of Dumas and Wolf, which were the first to establish concrete non-trivial relations between affine spheres and convex cones.
-The self-associated cones also have much in common with the semi-homogeneous cones, which have been introduced in \cite{Hildebrand14b} and whose corresponding affine spheres have been explicitly computed in \cite{LinWang16}.
+In this work we classify the self-associated convex cones in $\mathbb R^3$, by which we mean those cones that are linearly isomorphic to all its associated cones.
+The notion of associated cones has been introduced in the paper \cite{LinWang16} of Z.~Lin and E.~Wang and is by virtue of the Calabi theorem derived from the notion of associated families of affine spheres \cite{SimonWang93}.
+The results in this paper in spirit partly resemble the work \cite{DumasWolf15} of Dumas and Wolf, which were the first to establish explicit non-trivial relations between affine spheres and their asymptotic cones.

-In this introductory section we shall first informally present the history of the notion of associated affine spheres and convex cones and give an overview of the relevant literature.
-Next we give a summary of the results in this paper and sketch the strategy of the proofs in Section \ref{subs:outline}.